leonewton253/leos-blog/src/content/blog/debt_summons.md

   src="/src/assets/debt_answer.html>
 </iframe>

 To respond to a debt lawsuit, follow these three steps.
 Make sure all paragraphs are addressed with deny and paragraph number.
-Make sure to use the sign button to sign above your full legal name above the printed name.
-You can also use PDFfiller to notarize the document for you!
+Make sure to include your Civil case number.
+If you need more paragraphs just copy and paste them below.
+Make sure to sign above your full legal name above the printed name.
+Edit the highlighted fields with your information,such as court name and state.

 ### 1. Respond to every paragraph in the Complaint